Rack & Pinion Steering

 One advantage of the Quaife over the JK is the gaiter.
 Morgan used a flimsy silcone gaiter for the JK for many years.
 They can split if you stare angrily at them! (wry smile) Quaife's come with a large metal center plate and gaiters that are tougher.
 However, Jack Knight designed a similar gaiter to that of Quaife for their units.
 I suggest you buy it for your JK, (if you can find and convince JK to produce one for you.

-R&P Watchpoint (1984 - present) Updated January 5, 2018
+R&P Watchpoint (1984 - present) Updated January 5, 2018 Revisited 2023

 from Lorne Goldman on Morgan Addicts

-THE 2 PART PROBLEM
+THE TWO PART PROBLEM

 Please read other R&P articles